jackbdr/Project-2-FruitsHackathon/README.md

 ## Bugs and Blockers

 * We lost quite a bit of time with the CORS and this set us back
-* Navbar should only display once user has scrolled down to it
+* Footer should only display once user has scrolled down to it
 * On the index page, the links to individual fruits are wider than the actual cards which display the fruit